jessepav/lacygoill-wiki-backup/terminal/glossary.md

 Combination of a database and a subroutine library.

 The database describes the capabilities of different terminals.
-The subroutine  allows programs  to query  the database  and use  the capability values it contains.
+The subroutine lets programs query the database and use the capability values it contains.

 It  controls visual  attributes of  the  terminal, and  tells a  screen-oriented program (as opposed to a line-oriented program like `sed`):